M.Des. in Earth Education and Communication

 - Workshops provide intense learning experiences in making and doing, across the different disciplines.

 - Immersion at site and designed for action.
-To take the leanings from immersive field trips and expeditions; and extend, deepen and transform them into action at relevant Labs and Centers housed in Srishti.
+To take the learnings from immersive field trips and expeditions; and extend, deepen and transform them into action.

 - Participatory approaches.
-To understand the diversity of a space and those who inhabit it in a deep and nuanced way, over a period of time, using well designed, sensitive and just tools/methods.
+To understand the diversity of a space and those who inhabit it in a deep and nuanced way, over a period of time, using well designed sensitive and equitable tools and methods.

 - Ability to reflect on interdependence and co-existence through reflective immersion and compassion